IntersectMBO/plutus/plutus-metatheory/src/RawU.lagda.md

 ... | no ¬p = false
 decTagCon (tagCon unit ⊤) (tagCon unit ⊤) = true
 decTagCon _ _ = false
 ```
 ## Raw syntax

 This version is not intrinsically well-scoped.
 It's an easy to work
 with rendering of the untyped plutus-core syntax.

-The term constants `TermCon` are easy to interface with Haskell, but the list
-representation is not very good as it allows heterogenous lists (which we don't want)
-and requires to tag and untag the data in the list.

-That's why we change it into an alternative representation
 ```
 data Untyped : Set where
   UVar : ℕ → Untyped